JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 ## Changelog

 ### Pre-release (work-in-progress)
-- Self Update Checker: prepare for portable release
+- Self Update Checker: prepare for portable release by showing all available release files
+- Portable release: bundled with [python-3.13.7-embed-win32](https://www.python.org/ftp/python/3.13.7/python-3.13.7-embed-win32.zip) and necessary modules

 ### v2025.08.12
 - Using the same `OS` string from `General` section of `config.ini` for all checkers